 Per ARS 13-1802, theft is the offense where people knowingly use or take someone else’s property or services without lawful authority to do so.

 Note that theft is essentially robbery without a person using threats or force.

-As with robbery, defendants can defend against theft charges by showing that they had a legal right to the property in question.
+As with robbery, defendants can defend against theft charges by showing they had a legal right to the property.